duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

       ```
       Please refrain from changing the `renderClass.py` file.
 It has been tested and any change might lead to unexpected errors and problems that will not be supported.
 3. You will also get a function to load the calibration parameters of your Duckiebot camera which should be in the node python file.
+4. Conversely to the previous exercise, here you are not asked to rectify the image to reduce the delay of this node.
+You are nonetheless invited to try this yourself and see how accuracy and speed are affected.

 ## Exercise Structure {#cra-apriltag-augmented-reality-exercise-structure}